 Cell phones have low-power transmitters in them.
 Many cell phones have two signal strengths: 0.6 watts and 3 watts (for comparison, most CB radios transmit at 4 watts).
 The base station is also transmitting at low power.
 Low-power transmitters have two advantages:

 - The transmissions of a base station and the phones within its cell do not make it very far outside that cell.
-Therefore, in the figure above, both of the purple cells can reuse the same 56 frequencies.
+Therefore, in the figure on the previous page, both of the purple cells can reuse the same 56 frequencies.
 The same frequencies can be reused extensively across the city.

 - The power consumption of the cell phone, which is normally battery-operated, is relatively low.
 Low power means small batteries, and this is what has made handheld cellular phones possible.